Which Dining Credit Card is Best For You?

 Find out what qualifies as a dining purchase

-Whether you’ll earn dining rewards on your purchase can depend on what the card issuer includes within the category and the store’s merchant category code (MCC).
+Whether or not you can earn dining rewards on your purchases depends on what your credit card issuer includes in the dining category and the store’s merchant category code (MCC).

 Review the redemption options

-With cash back rewards, check to see if each dollar in cash back rewards will always be worth a dollar.
-It can vary from issuer to issuer.
-And you may be able to redeem your rewards for a statement credit, check, bank transfer or gift card.
+Reward redemption can vary depending on the card issuer.
+You may be able to redeem your rewards for a statement credit, check, bank transfer, or gift card.
 Be sure to review the program’s rules to see if there are any limitations, such as a minimum redemption requirement.

 Get pre-approved before applying

-Some credit card issuers will show you if you’re pre-approved for different cards before you fill out an application.
-Checking for pre-approved offers can be a good idea when it only requires a soft credit inquiry, the type that doesn’t hurt your credit score.
-But if you apply for a pre-approved offer, a hard inquiry will likely be placed on your credit report.
+Some credit card issuers may show you if you’re pre-approved for different cards before you fill out an application.
+So, it can be a good idea to consider a card with pre-approval offers since this usually only requires a soft credit inquiry, which doesn’t hurt your credit score, according to Experian.

 Was this article helpful?